toy coin funnel

 Community Placements

 Some of your members might want to sponsor a Well and place it in a store or restaurant in their own neighborhood with the church's "Provided by" message.
 All chain stores raise money for a preferred charity such as the Well at the Lowes store below that is raising money for Habitat for Humanity.
 These stores will gladly host a Well at no cost to them.
-This strategy makes a great project for families, gets their children involved in service, and significantly expands the church's presence in the community.
+This strategy makes a great project for families, gets their children involved in volunteerism and service, and significantly expands the church's presence in the community.
+To summarize this optional program, a family provides a Well to stores to raise money for their charity, with the church's "Provided by" sign on the bottom.

 Themes